Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Discussion and conclusion

-We have computed the MW subhalo mass function using the SL17 analytical subhalo model and shown that stellar encounters have sizeable effects in the inner 10 kpc on subhalos with masses $\lesssim 1$~M$_\odot$.
-This mass selection differs from other tidal interactions (smooth tides and disk shocking) which strip subhalos based on their concentration.
+We have computed the subhalo mass function for a MW-like galaxy using the SL17 analytical subhalo model, and shown that stellar encounters have sizable effects in the inner 10~kpc on subhalos with masses $\lesssim 1$~M$_\odot$.
+This mass selection differs from other tidal interactions (smooth tides and disk shocking) that prune subhalos based on their concentration.

-We have also implemented a simple criterion to decide whether subhalos can survive tidal stripping, based on how deep toward their centers DM is stripped away.
+We have also implemented a simple tidal efficiency criterion to decide whether subhalos can survive tidal stripping, based on how deep toward their centers DM can be stripped away.
 If subhalos are fragile, as found in early cosmological simulation results \cite{HayashiEtAl2003}, their number density is strongly depleted by stars (the low-mass tail of the mass function below $\sim 1$~M$_\odot$ is efficiently depleted).
-On the other hand, if subhalos are resilient, as suggested by theoretical arguments and dedicated numerical studies \cite{vandenBosch2017,vandenBoschEtAl2018,vandenBoschEtAl2018a,ErraniEtAl2020,ErraniEtAl2021}, the mass function is shifted to lower masses.
+On the other hand, if subhalos are resilient, as suggested by theoretical arguments and more recent dedicated simulation studies \cite{vandenBosch2017,vandenBoschEtAl2018,vandenBoschEtAl2018a,ErraniEtAl2020,ErraniEtAl2021}, the mass function is shifted to lower masses.

-A caveat of our calculation is the assumption that the shape of the subhalo density profile is preserved and stars simply induce a sharp truncation at the tidal radius.
+A caveat of our calculation is the assumption that inner subhalo profiles are preserved and that stellar encounters simply induce a sharp truncation at the induced tidal radius.
 In fact, we expect relaxation to modify the internal structure after each encounter \cite{HayashiEtAl2003, PenarrubiaEtAl2008, StenDelos2019}.
-Nevertheless qualitative comparisons with previous numerical studies on stellar encounters seem to be in agreement.
+While such inner DM redistribution could in principle be considered, its implementation would be challenging at the level of a full subhalo population in our analytical model without shattering its virtues in terms of calculation time -- see further discussion in \citeapp{app:ImpactOnProfile}.
+Nevertheless, that simple assumption remains in reasonable qualitative agreement with complementary numerical studies on stellar encounters (\eg~\citeref{AngusEtAl2007b}).

-We also describe stellar encounters and disk shocking as if they were independent effects while in fact they are two sides of the same coin.
-Disk shocking accounts for the average disk potential while star shocking accounts for the disk granularity.
-A more detailed picture can be achieved through the stochastic formalism \cite{Chandrasekhar1941,Chandrasekhar1942,Kandrup1980,Penarrubia2018,Penarrubia2019}.
-However, these approaches are more involved and could hardly be incorporated in our semi-analytical subhalo population model.
+We also describe stellar encounters and disk shocking as independent from each other, while they are in fact two sides of the same coin.
+Disk shocking accounts for the average disk potential while individual star shocking accounts for the disk granularity.
+A more detailed picture can be obtained through the stochastic formalism \cite{Chandrasekhar1941,Chandrasekhar1942,Kandrup1980,Penarrubia2018,Penarrubia2019}.
+However, this approach is again more involved, and could hardly be incorporated in our semi-analytical subhalo population model.